ryan3738/bellingham3d-frontend/readme.md

 ## Customer Checkout with Stripe API

-If any items requires shipping the cart will displa the option to select, create or update an address.
+If any item requires shipping the cart will display the option to select, create or update an address.
 Once an address is selected the stripe checkout is displayed.
 To ensure a secure checkout, the final checkout mutation is handled on the server.

 ![Bellingham 3D checkout](/assets/images/bham3d-cart-checkout.png)
 <figcaption>Cart checkout modal</figcaption>